leaktk/scanner/README.md

 **fetch_urls**

+This is a list of `:` separated paths down the JSON data in which URL fetching is allowed.
+By default it's disabled and basic `*` and recursive `**` path globbing is supported.

-If true and one of the values in the JSON data is a URL, it will be fetched and treated as the content at that path in the data structure.
+If one of the values in an allowed path is a URL, it will be fetched and treated as the content at that path in the data structure.
 This is like running a URL scan.
-If the response is JSON it can be traversed too, but it won't fetch futher URLs.
+If the response is JSON it can be traversed too, but it won't fetch further URLs.

-* Type: `bool`
+* Type: `string`
-* Default: `false`
+* Default: `""`

+Examples:

+- `**` fetch any URLs found
+- `users/*/url` fetch things like `user/foo/url` and `user/1/url`
+- `link` only fetch a url if it exists at a top level `link` field
+- `**/url` fetch any url who's key is `url` at any level
+- `**/users/*/url` like the other users example above but at any level
+- `attachments/**` fetch any urls under the attachments path
+- `files/**:links/**` fetch anything under files or links

 **NOTE:** It is **NOT** recommended to enable this option unless you trust the JSON and the URLs you are providing to the scanner.